interkosmos/fortran-sdl2/README.md

 ```
 $ gfortran -c sdl2.f90
 ```
-On FreeBSD, you may have to modify the `-Wl,-rpath` parameter in `CFLAGS` according to your compiler.
+On FreeBSD, you may have to modify the `Makefile`: change the `-Wl,-rpath` parameter in `CFLAGS` according to your compiler.

 ### SDL2_image
 Build the SDL2_image interface with: